uliba3/ai-web-chatbot/README.md

 ## Configuration
 ### Setting the API Key
-To use the Gemini Web Chatbot, you need to provide a valid API key for the Google Generative AI.
+To use the AI Web Chatbot, you need to provide a valid API key for the AI.
 Follow these steps:

-1. Obtain your API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+1. Obtain your API key from [Link](https://aistudio.google.com/app/apikey).
 2. When you first open the chat window, you will be prompted to enter your API key.
 3. The key will be stored locally and used for subsequent interactions with the AI.